For Researchers

 Chair: Michael Buck, PT, MSPT, ATC, PhD

-Board Liaison: Christine McCallum, PT, PhD
+Board Liaison: Kimeran Evans, PT, DPT, PhD